jaantollander/masters-thesis/content/40_methods.md

 > - *Describe the research material and methodology*

-## Collecting file system metrics via Lustre jobstats
+## Collecting file system metrics
-Lustre documentation, section 12.2 [@lustredocs].
+Lustre can collect usage statistics as explained in Lustre documentation, section 12.2 [@lustredocs].
+Jobstats can track specific Linux system calls, see section 2 on Linux man pages project [@linuxmanpages].

+## Querying Jobstats
 Lustre keeps a counter of file system usage on each server.
 We can query the values from the counter by running the command below at regular intervals.